 There are a few popular variations of chest fly:

 - The dumbbell fly: this is most classic chest fly variation, and it’s done with a simple pair of dumbbells.
 It’s hardest at the bottom of the range of motion, which raises questions about whether it’s safe on the shoulder joint and whether it has a good strength curve for building muscle.

-- The machine fly: this variation of the fly is done using a machine designed for the fly.
+- The machine fly: this variation of the fly is done using an exercise machine specifically designed for the chest fly.
 These are usually made to have a fairly flat strength curve, making it equally challenging throughout the entire range of motion.